-Are group buying sites (Groupon, Scoopon) really beneficial for small business or new brands?
+Are group buying sites beneficial for businesses or new brands?

 I've read that some businesses actually lose money due to heavy discounts and people don't come back.
 Have you had any positive experience?
 Or bad experience?
 Does it help a small new business?